Waitress CV Example, Writing Tips & Questions

 - Check your industry’s CV standards.
 In the U.S., CVs are used primarily for jobs in academia, health care and law, and each has a different way of presenting the information.
 Research the standards of your industry before you start writing so you can make a great impression.

 - Make your CV easy to read.
 CVs often contain a lot of information, and they tend to be lengthy.
-Keep yours organized by placing the most crucial information for the job at the top and work your way down.
+Keep yours organized by placing the most crucial information for the job at the top and working your way down.
 Include 1-inch margins on all sides and use bullet points to list achievements.
 Use a standard font, such as Times New Roman, in a 12-point size.

 - Include irrelevant information.
 Hiring managers want to know if you’re the right candidate.
 Let them know you are by tailoring your CV to the job.
 Add keywords from the job description if they apply to you to alert applicant tracking systems (ATS) and hiring managers that you’re a great fit.